 Winter dates

-The dates will be as realistic as possible however the unpredictability of the climate may lead to the need for action outwith the "Winter Service Period".
+The dates will be as realistic as possible.
+However unpredictable weather may lead to the need for action outwith the "Winter Service Period".

 The following is given in general terms but actual dates depend on how the weeks and dates of the months relate to each year.